 Give Employees More Autonomy

-Employee engagement strategies need to offer flexibility.
+Employee engagement strategy should offer flexibility.
 Workers who are in control of their tasks won’t feel like they’re being “bossed around”.
 This is a chance for management and staff to collaborate on a regular basis.

 Workers who feel that their input literally alters their workplace for the better will feel like they’re part of something bigger.